-In 2019, the Commodores captured the SEC East Title and advanced to the NCAA Tournament for the second straight season. the Commodores concluded the season with a 14-5-2 record while advancing to the semifinals of the SEC Tournament.
+In 2019, the Commodores captured the SEC East Title and advanced to the NCAA Tournament for the third-straight season.
+The Commodores concluded the season with a 14-5-2 record while advancing to the semifinals of the SEC Tournament.

 The 2018 Commodores won the SEC for the first time since 1994 and third regular season championship in program history.
 They reached the NCAA Tournament for the second-straight season as well as advancing to the second round of the tournament.

-Lamberth joined the Commodore program after she was the director of soccer operations at Louisiana State University from 2014-2018.
-Before her time at LSU, she served as the Graduate Assistant Women’s Soccer Coach at East Tennessee State from 2012-2013.
+Lamberth joined the Commodore program after she was the director of soccer operations at LSU from 2014-18.
+Before her time at LSU, she served as a graduate assistant women’s soccer coach at East Tennessee State from 2012-13.